-Following Government directives that higher education institutions should close, UCC's physical campus is closed.
-If you have any queries relating to our collections please email Special Collections & Archives as this email address is monitored regularly.
+If you have any queries relating to our collections please email Special Collections & Archives.
+This email address is monitored regularly.

 An active collecting repository, the Library Archives Service collects and administers archival collections generated from outside UCC which complement the research and teaching needs of University College, Cork.